Metamorphosis (Alien: Earth): Critical reviews

 Noel Murray of Vulture gave the episode a 4 star out of 5 rating and wrote, "What's happening here isn't exactly clear, nor is it necessarily intended to be.
 This whole concluding sequence is meant to look and sound like some weirdo mad scientist stuff, between the androids' cyberpunk goggles and the squishy noises the wriggling creatures make.
 It's supposed to penetrate our subconscious and creep us the hell out."
 Shawn Van Horn of Collider gave the episode a 9 out of 10 rating and wrote, "The xenomorph quickly slides inside the flesh, and with that, it all becomes clear.
 Boy Kavalier is trying to create a monster.
 This won't end well."

 Eric Francisco of Esquire wrote, "The Alien movies have long shown that people can and will fall apart when death comes knocking at their door.
 There are monsters and there are monstrosities.
 Alien: Earth is slowly but surely weaving a story where it's never easy to tell them apart."
-Mary Kassel of ScreenRant wrote, "Thus far, I'm less plagued by these questions than excited to discover how Alien: Earth will answer them.
+Mary Kassel of Screen Rant wrote, "Thus far, I'm less plagued by these questions than excited to discover how Alien: Earth will answer them.
 My concerns about the series' trajectory aren't overwhelming, and as we get attached to the characters and their arcs, I'm ready and willing to see how the show will further connect the many plot threads it's woven, all packed with potential."

 Sean T. Collins of The New York Times wrote, "That's a whole lot of characterization to accomplish in an aftermath episode, but Alien: Earth understands that for its monsters to matter, making the people matter too is mission-critical work."
 Paul Dailly of TV Fanatic gave the episode a 4.5 star out of 5 rating and wrote, "Instead of easing off the gas, the episode peeled back new layers of Prodigy's agenda, revealing just how much potential this series has to stand alongside its cinematic predecessors."